Akuli/porcupine/docs/plugin-intro.rst

       ``porcupine.add_action(hello, 'Run/Hello')``.
    *  Usually plugins are files, but directories with an ``__init__.py`` in them work as well.
+   *  Plugins can be imported like ``import porcupine.plugins.hello``.
+      That's how Porcupine loads them.
    *  File and directory names starting with ``_`` are ignored.
    *  Each plugin must define a ``setup()`` function.
 If your plugin is a package, the ``setup()`` function must be exposed in ``__init__.py``.
 Porcupine calls